 “ Books serve to show a man that those original thoughts of his are not very new at all. ” ~ Abraham Lincoln

-Submitted by excellentquotes about 3 years ago
+Submitted by excellentquotes over 3 years ago

 Reading is food for the soul, while writing is your identity.
 The books, poems, chapters, words, everything you write?
 Those are your features; some are flawless, while others have faults.
 Both make you who you are, enjoy and express it.

 Books are the way that we communicate with the dead.

 Submitted by librariansti over 3 years ago